a) Directors mostly said "no"

 Walter Hill: So the were a lot of, and then Bob had a movie that came out that didn't do too well, so suddenly that opportunity vanished (http://www.blumhouse.com/2017/04/03/the-legendary-walter-hill-joins-mick-garris-on-the-latest-post-mortem-podcast/)

-- Walter Hill: [Aldrich] said the movie will succeed or fail on the conception of the beast.
+- Walter Hill: He said I like it, he was a tough old guy, he said, duh, "I like the script", he said "you know it's uh, you got the you got the , you got the monster and you got a patrol movie" and he said you know and all that and he, "I know how to do this", and he said uh, but he said he said "the movie will succeed or fail on the conception of the beast".
 He said, ‘we’ve gotta come up with something really unique.’
-And he said, ‘I don’t know, just off the top of my head…. this may not be a good idea but… maybe we could get, like, an orangutan… and shave it – train the son of a bitch, you shouldn’t see it very much.’
-And we were thinking, ‘God almighty.’
-That’s one we hadn’t thought of. (http://www.wtfpod.com/podcast/episode-805-walter-hill)
+And he said, he said, ‘I don’t know, just off the top of my head…. this may not be a good idea but… maybe we could get, like, an orangutan… and shave it "– And we were going, ‘God almighty.
+That’s one we hadn’t thought of!"
+And er, and you know then er "train the son of a bitch, because you know, we just you shouldn’t see it very much.
+He said" you know something, it's got to be really weird and strange" and so we always thought Ridley did a wonderful job’. (http://www.wtfpod.com/podcast/episode-805-walter-hill)